“La Bohème” Scarf

 This wearable piece of art depicts a layered floral pattern in shades of red, lilac and touches of green, inspired by the embroidered roses and lilies featured in Mimi’s famous aria from Act 1.

-Exquisitely rendered in the French Toile de Jouy style on a beige background, is the 1898 music score and book cover, as well as a replica of Giacomo Puccini’s signature.
+The 1898 musical score and book cover is exquisitely rendered in the French Toile de Jouy style on a beige background.
+It is detailed with a replica of Giacomo Puccini’s signature.

 - A Met Opera Shop Exclusive